oauth2-proxy/oauth2-proxy/docs/docs/configuration/alpha_config.md

       clientSecret: ${CLIENT_SECRET}
       ...
 ```
-Where CLIENT_SECRET is an environmental variable.
+Where CLIENT_SECRET is an environment variable.
-More information and available patterns can be found [here](https://github.com/drone/envsubst#supported-functions)
+More information and available patterns can be found [here](https://github.com/a8m/envsubst#docs)

 ## Removed options